cloudtoid/interprocess/src/website/README.md

 Run `python3 src/website/validate.py` after building to check local links, anchors, metadata, and sitemap coverage.
 CI runs this check.
 All reference text and navigation work without JavaScript; `docs.js` enhances code blocks with highlighting and copy buttons.
 The homepage's language guide links point to these pages.

 The social preview uses `assets/social-card.png`; its editable SVG source is alongside it.
 SEO metadata uses `https://cloudtoid.com` as the canonical origin.
 Publishing makes the sitemap available at `/sitemap.xml`; search-engine indexing happens independently of deployment.

+CSS and JavaScript URLs include a content hash at build time, so browsers fetch changed assets after each deployment.
+Cloudflare build-watch includes must use `src/website/*` (a single wildcard also matches nested paths); GitHub Actions uses its own `src/website/**` glob.